tamasgoga/SnakeRipoff/README.md

   - _Project started in the 2nd quarter of 2016;_
   - First version, because no project should start from zero (plus, a most of the Core library was done);
   - A functioning, rough prototype of the game.

+## FUTURE IDEAS (that will never happen) ##

+These things will never happen, but I'd like to keep them for my own future amusement.

+- Gameplay:
+  - Endless mode with events and powerups;
+  - "Vicinity food generation";
+  - Wall tiles;
+  - Map editor.
+- Options:
+  - Support multiple (or any) resolutions;
+  - Full-screen.
+- Misc:
+  - Add notifications/warnings (like "Are you sure you want to quit?");
+  - Sound (Old-school bleeps.
+Melody based on the snake's actions);
+  - Actual random place for the snake to start from;
+  - AI for the snake.
+- **No more _Core_ reworks.**